edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedHybrid.md

 ![image](EdgeX_GettingStartedHybridBuild.png)
 *Clone the service from Github, make your code changes and then build the service locally.*

-### Change the configuration

-Depending on the service you are working on, you may need to change the configuration of the service to point to and use the other services that are containerized (running in Docker).
-In particular, if the service you are working on is not on the same host as the Docker Engine running the containerized services, you will likely need to change the configuration.

-Examine the **configuration.toml** file in the cmd/res folder of the device-virtual-go.
-Note that the Service (located in the \[Service\] section of the configuration), Registry (located in the \[Registry\] section) and all the "Clients" (located in the \[Clients\] section) suggest that the `Host` of these services is "localhost".
-These and other host configuration elements need to change when the services are not running on the same host - specifically the localhost.
-When your service is running on a different host than the rest of EdgeX, change the \[Service\] `Host` to be the address of the machine hosting your service.
-Change the \[Registry\] and \[Clients\] `Host` configuration to specify the location of the machine hosting these services.
-If you do have to change the configuration, save the configuration.toml file after making changes.

 ### Run the service code natively.

 The executable created by the `make build` command is found in the cmd folder of the service.
 Change folders to the location of the executable.
 Set any environment variables needed depending on your EdgeX setup.
 In this example, we did not start the security elements so we need to set `EDGEX_SECURITY_SECRET_STORE` to `false` in order to turn off security.
 Finally, run the service right from a terminal.